georgeee/cardano-sl-article/article.md

 ### Transaction Distribution

+Transaction distribution is another part of Cardano SL, not directly related to delegation, but one we can exploit for its benefit.

 Some addresses have multiple owners, which poses a problem of stake computation as per Follow-the-Satoshi each coin should only be counted once towards each stakeholder's stake total.